 KOMIŽA –VELA LUKA – 24NM

 Vela Luka is the biggest and the newest town on the island of Korčula.
-Being placed in the deep sheltered bay on the western side of the island it is a safe anchorage and nautical harbor.
-At the very entrance to the Vela Luka bay there is the little island of Proizd famous for its beautiful pebble beaches.
+Being placed in the deep sheltered bay on the western side of the island, it is a safe anchorage and nautical harbor.
+At the very entrance to the Vela Luka bay, there is the little island of Proizd famous for its beautiful pebble beaches.
 In the middle of the bay there is the other small island – Ošjak.
-Vela Luka is well known for health tourism, the health resort Kale is placed in Kale bay where there is a special healing mud-liman.
-It is also the home to many talented musicians and artists.
-SIGHT/THINGS TO DO/ATTRACTION: Big Cave or Vela Spila – one of the most important prehistoric finds in Europe, Cultural Center consisting of museum, gallery and library
+Vela Luka is well known for health tourism; the health resort Kale is placed in the Kale bay where there is a special healing mud-liman.
+It is also home to many talented musicians and artists.
+SIGHT/THINGS TO DO/ATTRACTION: Big Cave or Vela Spila – one of the most important prehistoric finds in Europe, Cultural Center consisting of museum, gallery and library.

 5th DAY WEDNESDAY